Montreal Canadiens and Toronto Maple Leafs Rivalry Returns

 A Tale of Two Teams

 It is hard to avoid the inevitable comparison between these two teams.
 In the last five years, one team has addressed its faults, rebuilt and has brought a potent offense to every game so far this season.
-The Leafs have embraced a new identity and put together a group of players, coaches and management who are pulling in one direction.
+The Leafs have embraced a new identity and put together a group of players, coaches, and management who are pulling in one direction.

 The other team is stuck in neutral.
 After years of poor personnel decisions, questionable trades and a failure to define how they will succeed, the Canadiens are mired in mediocrity.
 Perhaps nothing sums up the state of the Habs like the decision to remove “No Excuses” from their locker room last year.